TowardsZonalCentralization/ConvIO/README.md

 ## Overview

-**CONVIO** (Convergence OfI/O) is a specialized engineering tool designed to streamline and optimize the complex process of automotive wiring harness design.
+**CONVIO** (Convergence of I/O) is a specialized engineering tool designed to streamline and optimize the complex process of automotive wiring harness design.
 By leveraging advanced computational methods, CONVIO provides a robust platform for engineers to design, analyze, and refine wiring layouts with greater efficiency and precision.

 The increasing complexity of modern vehicles, driven by advanced driver-assistance systems (ADAS), infotainment, and vehicle connectivity, has led to a proportional increase in the complexity of the automotive wiring harness.
 Traditional wiring architectures, which connect each component directly to a central computer, are becoming untenable due to weight, cost, and manufacturing challenges.
-The Zonal Electrical/Electronic (EE) Architecture with I/O Extender concept paradigm addresses these issues by decentralizing intelligence and I/O management into regional zones.
+The Zonal Electrical/Electronic (EE) Architecture with I/O aggregator concept paradigm addresses these issues by decentralizing intelligence and I/O management into regional zones.

 CONVIO models, analyzes, and optimizes such architectures, comparing them against traditional direct-to-HPC (High-Performance Computer) wiring to demonstrate the benefits of a zonal approach.

 ## Core Capabilities

-*   **Graph-Based System Modeling:** Accurately models the vehicle chassis and I/O points as a weighted (Distance), undirected graph.
+*   **Graph-Based System Modeling:** Accurately models the vehicle chassis and I/O points as a weighted (distance), undirected graph.
 *   **Automated Cluster Analysis:** Uses the elbow method to scientifically determine the optimal number of I/O clusters (zones).
 *   **Shortest-Path Optimization:** Implements Dijkstra's algorithm for efficient wiring path calculation within the chassis graph.
-*   **Zonal Architecture Optimization:** Employs Agglomerative Clustering and an iterative refinement process to group I/O points into optimal zones, minimizing wiring to I/O extenders.
+*   **Zonal Architecture Optimization:** Employs Agglomerative Clustering and an iterative refinement process to group I/O points into optimal zones, minimizing wiring to I/O aggregators.
 *   **Baseline Architecture Analysis:** Calculates the total wiring length for a traditional direct-to-HPC architecture for comparative benchmarking.
 *   **Comparative Analysis:** Benchmarks optimized zonal architectures against traditional direct-to-HPC wiring, providing quantitative improvements in length and cost.
 *   **Insightful Reporting:** Generates comprehensive PDF reports and visualizations to support design decisions.